henrymiata/g-assist-notepad/notepad/README.md

 - Verify the plugin files are in the correct G-Assist directory

 ### Common Issues
-1. **"Note already exists"**: Use a different title or delete the existing note first
+1. **"Notepad already exists"**: You can add multiple entries to the same notepad
-2. **"Note not found"**: Check the exact title spelling and case
+2. **"Notepad not found"**: Check the exact notepad title spelling and current game
 3. **Permission errors**: Ensure you have write access to the Documents folder
+4. **Export file not found**: Check your Desktop folder and ensure sufficient disk space

 ## Development
 This plugin follows the standard G-Assist plugin architecture: